-The error will be logged into folder 12/logs/ write your custom message to easily identify the error
+The error will be logged into folder 12/logs/

 If you have this need, use something like the following line of code: